pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 )
 ```

-We run the symbolic regression using dependent variable that is the 7th row of the Kinbiont results (i.e., the growth rate)
+We run the symbolic regression using the dependent variable which is the 7th row of the Kinbiont results (i.e., the growth rate)

 ```julia